 This is usually the part when some young women feel embarrassed.
 Your HCP will make you feel at ease.
 Don’t be afraid to ask them to walk you through the exam as they go.
-It’s important to tell him/her if you are scared, nervous, or uncomfortable.
+It’s important to tell your provider if you are scared, nervous, or uncomfortable.

 There are usually 3 parts to a pelvic exam.
 Sometimes not all the parts are necessary.
 Ask your health care provider which part(s) will be done for your exam.

 The External Exam (Part 1): Your health care provider will first look at the area outside of your vagina (clitoris, labia, vaginal opening, and anus).